opentoonz/opentoonz_docs/source/scanning_paper_drawings.rst

 .. tip:: **To scan an animation level:**

-    1. In the xsheet, select the drawings you want to scan.
+    1. In the Xsheet, select the drawings you want to scan.

     2. Choose Scan & Cleanup > Scan Settings and use the dialog to control scan options.